McGill-ECSE321-Winter2019/dp-27/README.md

 ## Backend

 To run the backend, run `cd Backend` from the root directory and then run `mvn spring-boot:run`.
-To run tests, run `mvn test`.
+To run tests, run `mvn test` for unit tests, `mvn failsafe:integration-test` for integration tests, or `mvn verify` to run both.

 To format all Java files, make sure you're in `Backend` then run `mvn com.coveo:fmt-maven-plugin:format`.